 SHS is managed by Community Hospital Consulting (CHC), the management and consulting arm of Community Hospital Corporation (CHC) of Plano, Texas.
 “We continue to bring our expertise in hospital management and talent in critical areas of hospital operations to strengthen SHS,” said CHC’s Senior Vice President of Hospital Operations Craig Sims.
 CHC Consulting began managing SHS on July 1, 2018.

 CHC Consulting specializes in the management and operation of smaller, community-based hospitals across the country.

 The Southwest Health System board usually convenes on the fourth Wednesday of each month.
 For specific dates, please review the Calendar of Events.
 The public is invited to attend the open portion of the meetings.

-The CEO of the hospital is appointed by and reports to the board of directors, and is employed by Community Hospital Corporation.
+The CEO of the hospital is appointed by and reports to the SHS board of directors, and is employed by Community Hospital Corporation.
 The CEO appoints and manages the health system through members of the Senior Leadership Team, including the Chief Financial Officer, Chief Nursing Officer, Chief Human Resources Officer and the Practice Administrator.
-Their information can be viewed here.
+SHS

 Southwest Health System is fully accredited by DNV Healthcare.

 The Montezuma County Hospital District (MCHD) and the Southwest Health System, Inc. (SHS) Boards of Directors work together to provide healthcare to the community.
 Click here for more information about MCHD.